 - Multiple wavelengths with high fluence options

-- Short pulse support to chase residual fine hair
+- Short pulse support for chasing finer residual hair

 - Consumable free contact cooling

-- Marginal clinical gains beyond the classic three wavelengths
+- Clinical gains beyond the classic three wavelengths are usually quite modest

 - No precision tips and a bulkier footprint

-- Lower brand recognition in some client groups
+- Lower brand recognition in some client markets

 Quidion 3W